surge-synthesizer/OB-Xf/REWORK.md

 - Utils and the callbacks
   - What does each callback do and do we need it?
   - Utils has lots of ways to state manager are they all used?
-  - Big tagged redundant set in Utils.h around REWORK comment
+  - Big tagged redundant set in Utils.h around REWORK comment.
+Basically lots of cnp and redundancy there

 - Program Change probably does nothing.
 What's the onProgramChange callback now?
 - review and rename loadCurrentProgramParameters